michaelbielefeldt2007-lab/Schnitzel-Recipe/README.md

 # Schnitzel-Recipe
 A simple Schnitzel recipe for those who love the taste of Germany!
+This is my first HTML programming project that I made on freeCodeCamp.org.